All Episodes

 Great to have you with us, ladies and gentlemen.

-I am uh Rush Linboa, a real anchor man in this country.
+I am Rush Limbaugh, the real anchor man in this country and your host for life.

-A little programming note for the Fox News channel.
+A little programming note for the Fox News Channel.

 And they were having trouble finding a distributor for this thing, but it is scary.

-It is it is really well done.
+It is really well done.

-It is a portrait of our enemy, the Islamo fascists.
+It is a portrait of our enemy, the Islamofascists.

-And the director actually called us from uh South Africa when we were talking about this, and I asked him uh okay, th you have to translate a lot of this because a lot of these guys are jabbering on in their in their native tongue.
+And I asked him, okay, you have to translate a lot of this because a lot of these guys are jabbering on their native tongue.

 I say, how can we trust the translation?